 IoT-based healthcare solutions have transformed patient care and improved results.
 These technologies capture and store sensitive patient data, raising security and privacy concerns.
 The paper first discusses IoT-based healthcare system security issues.
 It evaluates cyber threats, system unavailability, and vulnerabilities attackers can use to get patient data.
 The report also tackles IoT-based healthcare system privacy issues such illegal data access and sharing and patient data breach concerns.
 The study proposes numerous frameworks and solutions to protect patient data in IoT-based healthcare systems.
 Blockchain technology can increase data security and privacy by offering a transparent, decentralized, tamper-resistant database.
 The report also discusses differential privacy, a statistical method that adds noise to sensitive patient data to protect privacy.
-The study also examines how AI and ML can detect and mitigate security and privacy standards to protect patient data across healthcare companies.
-The report stresses the importance of integrating security and privacy into IoT-based healthcare systems and the problems of protecting patient data.
+The study also examines how AI and ML can detect and mitigate security vulnerabilities in IoT-based healthcare systems.
+The study also emphasizes the need for uniform security and privacy standards to protect patient data across healthcare companies.
+The report stresses the importance of integrating security and privacy into IoT-based healthcare systems from the start.
+In conclusion, the study emphasizes security and privacy in IoT-based healthcare systems and the problems of protecting patient data.
 It explores standardized security and privacy protocols and many frameworks and solutions to address these issues.